DynamoDS/Dynamo/README.md

 Known issues
 - No backwards compatibility with 0.9.0 and before.
 This is due to neccessary changes to the Dynamo API in advance of 1.0.
 These changes can be found in the [API Changes](https://github.com/DynamoDS/Dynamo/wiki/API-Changes) document.
+- Customizer not using  Display.SurfaceGeometry
+- In some situations, placement of Adaptive components requires a change in list structure.
+The AC placement nodes now expect to receive lists of lists of placement coordinates.
+In the past, the nodes expected to only place one AC, now it expects to place many.
+If you are going to only place a single component, it needs to be nesting into a list.

 Dynamo Studio
 - Share your work online:  Share interactive parametric models online.
 Just publish your Dynamo graph and send a link to your colleagues or the whole world.
 People can view and interact with your designs in a regular web browser with no Dynamo installed
 - ImportExport: Read directly from DWG files and only pull out those pieces of the file that you want.

-Known issues
-- Customizer not using  Display.SurfaceGeometry

 Dynamo for Revit
 - Batch placement of adaptive components : Huge improvements to the speed and reliability of placing large numbers of adaptive components.

-Known issues:
-- In some situations, placement of Adaptive components requires a change in list structure.
-The AC placement nodes now expect to receive lists of lists of placement coordinates.
-In the past, the nodes expected to only place one AC, now it expects to place many.
-If you are going to only place a single component, it needs to be nesting into a list.

 ### 0.9.0 ###